dz1domin/image_pathfinding/README.md

 - Szymon Pawelec - documentation

 # How to run
 Go to our Release page and select the most suitable option for your system.
 You can find them under [this link](https://github.com/Dodzik/AiPO_project/releases/latest).
+Both the releases are created for python version 3.11 as well as the script itself has been tested with that version in mind.
+Older versions might also work but that has not been tested.
 ## Linux
 Download *.tar.gz from Releases and run e.g. for newest linux 64 bit release
 ```